 Connor regularly advises and represents claimants and defendants in the County Court.
 He has a range of experience, including psychiatric injury arising from data breaches, workplace stress, occupiers’ liability, RTA and Credit Hire matters, and disputes that fall (or would have fallen) within the EL/PL and RTA protocols.
 He is at-home in personal injury disputes concerning fraud and Fundamental Dishonesty.

-Connor’s recent cases include a Multi-Track case concerning an allegation of abuse by a protected party.
+Connor’s recent cases include a Multi-Track case concerning an allegation of abuse by a protected party with dementia.
 Connor represented the claimant, whose life had been shortened as a result of the abuse.
-Connor has also recently acted for the claimant in a Multi-Track employers’ liability dispute that arose from a crush injury.
+Connor has also recently acted for the claimant in a Multi-Track employers’ liability dispute that arose from a crush injury to her hand.

 Connor has a growing clinical negligence practice, and is happy to consider conditional fee arrangements.
 During pupillage, Connor gained experience in drafting and advocacy arising out of clinical negligence disputes, and is particularly familiar with the nuances of clinical negligence litigation involving private practitioners.
 Connor has recently advised on, and appeared unled for the Claimant in a dental negligence dispute concerning the avoidable loss of all of the Claimant’s natural teeth.